- First Response

 Women’s Health West has a brochure available about the family violence services we provide in some community languages including Arabic, Dinka, Hindi and Vietnamese.
 You can access both the print and digital versions of the the brochure here.

-Our intake team is the first point of contact for you when referring clients to Women’s Health West’s services.
-All of our referrals come through our intake team, who are assisted by our senior receptionists.
+Our First Response team is the first point of contact for you when referring clients to Women’s Health West’s services.
+All of our referrals come through our First Response team, who are assisted by our senior receptionists.

-Our intake team operate on a triage model, and aim to respond to enquiries within 48 hours.
+Our First Response team operate on a triage model, and aim to respond to enquiries within 48 hours.

 Women’s Health West’s case managers work with women and children who are either experiencing an immediate family violence crisis, or whose safety is at risk as a result of family violence.